brevzin/cpp_proposals/2996_reflection/reflection.md

 * respecified `synth_struct` to `define_class`
 * respecified a few metafunctions to be functions instead of function templates
 * introduced section on error handling mechanism and our preference for exceptions (removing invalid reflections)
-* added ticket counter example
+* added ticket counter and variant examples
 * collapsed `entity_ref` and `pointer_to_member` into `value_of`

 # Introduction